-These are the resources that actually work — chosen because they are free, high quality, and suited to English speakers at different stages.
-Some are for pure beginners.
-Others will take you further once the basics are in place.
+These are the free Spanish resources that actually help — chosen because they are useful, high quality, and suited to English speakers at different stages.
+Some are ideal for total beginners.
+Others become more valuable once you already have some foundation.

 Podcasts